jordaneremieff/djantic/README.md

 See https://pydantic-docs.helpmanual.io/usage/models/ for more.

-### Loading and exporting model data
+### Loading and exporting model instances

-Use the `from_django` method on a model schema class to load a Django model instance into a schema class:
+Use the `from_orm` method on the model schema to load a Django model instance for <a href="https://pydantic-docs.helpmanual.io/usage/exporting_models/">export</a>:

 ```python
 user = User.objects.create(